kuttaineh/unititle/README.md

+> “But it is not too soon to provide by every possible means that as few as possible shall be without a little portion of land.
+The small landholders are the most precious part of a state.” —Thomas Jefferson, [28 October 1785 Letter to James Madison](https://founders.archives.gov/documents/Jefferson/01-08-02-0534)

 ## Let's make our societies civil again.
 To witness this end, we divide the unimproved value of the earth equally across all conceived living beings.